Mostafa-Kandeel/Project_CI/README.md

 # Kandeel Static Website

-A modern static website built with HTML, CSS, and JavaScript, deployed using Docker and GitHub Actions CI/CD.
+A modern static website built with HTML, CSS and deployed using Docker and GitHub Actions CI/CD.

 ## 🚀 Features